Physician Jobs at Boston Medical Center with Visa Sponsorship

 Which visa types does Boston Medical Center use for Physician roles?

 Boston Medical Center primarily sponsors H-1B visas for Physicians in clinical roles.
 For Physicians pursuing long-term employment and permanent residence, BMC also supports EB-2 and EB-3 immigrant visa petitions through the PERM labor certification process.
-Physicians with exceptional credentials in research or academic medicine may also explore O-1 or EB-1 pathways, though PERM-based sponsorship is the most common route for clinical faculty.
+Physicians with exceptional credentials in research or academic medicine may also explore O-1 visa or EB-1 pathways, though PERM-based sponsorship is the most common route for clinical faculty.

 How do I apply for Physician jobs at Boston Medical Center?